Lyme Science Blog, Pediatric Lyme

 This case changed because a parent kept asking questions.

-He trusted what he was seeing—even when the explanation did not fit.
+The parent trusted what they were seeing—even when the explanation did not fit.

 Key question: Could a sudden change in attention, fatigue, or behavior reflect an underlying medical condition?